 The Corporation participates in a multi-provider insurance program which provides professional and general liability insurance to cover medical malpractice claims.
 Insurance coverages are \$1,000,000 individually and \$3,000,000 in the aggregate annually.
-There are known claims and incidents that may result in the assertion of additional claims, as well as claims from unknown incidents that may be asserted arising from services provided to clients.
+There are known incidents that may result in the assertion of additional claims, as well as claims from unknown incidents that may be asserted arising from services provided to clients.

 The Corporation is self-insured for certain costs related to employee health, dental and accident benefit programs.
 Expenses resulting from claims experience are recorded as incurred including an estimate of claims incurred but not reported.
-The accrued liability for such covered medical claims was approximately \$335,000 and \$600,000 at June 30, 2021 and 2020, respectively, and is included in accrued expenses in the consolidated statements of financial position.
+The accrued liability for such covered medical claims was approximately \$404,000 and \$335,000 at June 30, 2022 and 2021, respectively, and is included in accrued payroll, benefits and taxes in the consolidated statements of financial position.
 The Corporation has purchased insurance, which limits its exposure on a per individual basis to \$200,000 annually and no annual aggregate.